An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Discussion

 \section{Discussion}

-The following discussion is divided into two parts, the first provides a summary of the results presented in the previous section along with their implications, and the second part presents general recommendations that can be derived from these implications .
+The following discussion is divided into two parts: the first summarises the results presented in the previous section and their implications, and the second presents general recommendations that can be derived from these implications.